Income & Work

 Self-employment permit for freelance artists and creatives.

-Austria is relatively safe, scoring 93/100 on our safety index.
-This score combines the Global Peace Index, political stability data from the World Bank, and homicide rate statistics.
+Austria is relatively safe, scoring 96/100 on our safety index (normalized within our 95-country field; inputs: Global Peace Index, World Bank political stability, and homicide statistics).
 The homicide rate is 0.9 per 100,000 people.
+Eurostat reports 32.6 robberies per 100,000 inhabitants.

-Austria has strong healthcare system, scoring 92/100.
-The WHO Universal Health Coverage index is 84.
-There are 5.7 physicians per 1,000 people.
+Austria has strong healthcare system, scoring 90/100 on our healthcare index (normalized within our 95-country field).
 Healthcare quality can vary significantly between cities and rural areas.

 Visa requirements for Austria depend on your citizenship and intended length of stay.
 Austria offers various visa categories including tourist, work, and residence permits.
 Common pathways include Red-White-Red Card, EU Blue Card, Artist Visa.
 Always check with the official embassy or consulate for current requirements.

 WhereNext composite — WhereNext Austria Relocation Profile 2026 (2026-04-21).
-Derived from: World Bank ICP (cost of living); WHO Global Health Observatory (healthcare quality); OECD PISA + UNESCO UIS (education); Yale EPI (environment); IEP Global Peace Index (safety); EF EPI (English proficiency); World Bank Doing Business + WGI (governance, infrastructure).
+Derived from: World Bank ICP (cost of living); WHO Global Health Observatory (healthcare quality); OECD PISA + UNESCO UIS (education); Yale EPI (environment); IEP Global Peace Index (safety); EF EPI (English proficiency); World Bank internet penetration + fixed broadband (digital infrastructure); WGI (governance).
 Available at https://getwherenext.com/country/at?utm_source=internal&utm_medium=citation&utm_campaign=data-citation.
 CC BY 4.0.

 WhereNext.
 (2026).
 WhereNext Austria Relocation Profile 2026.
 Retrieved from https://getwherenext.com/country/at?utm_source=internal&utm_medium=citation&utm_campaign=data-citation.
 CC BY 4.0.